QuadVector/wordpress-custom-theme-template/README.md

 - **Empty Enqueued Files**: Comes with empty `main.js` and `main.css` files that are ready for your custom scripts and styles.

-**Warning**
+> [!IMPORTANT]
-Please pay attention: this template includes ONLY basic page files (index.php, template-full-width.php, front-page.php and 404.php).
+> This template includes ONLY basic page files (index.php, template-full-width.php, front-page.php and 404.php).
 If you want to create an archive or single pages you need to create them by own.
 (You can read the Wordpress documentation here - https://wordpress.org/documentation/).
 Also included pages have only basic markup for demonstration purpose.
 You need to edit it for your own purposes.

 ## Getting Started